The Third International Conference on Working Environment Economics

 Theme and Scope

-This year’s theme centers on employee well-being and organisational performance, interpreted broadly to include:
+This year’s theme focused on employee well-being and organisational performance, interpreted broadly to include:

 - Protection of employees' mental and physical health